DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-06-changes-to-find-at-the-end-of-2021-cycle.md

 [When the recruitment cycle ends](/find-teacher-training/changes-to-find-at-the-end-of-2021-cycle/#4-october-2021-at-midnight) candidates can no longer be placed on courses starting in the 2021 to 2022 academic year, so we stop showing the 2021 to 2022 courses.

-Anyone trying to visit Find will be informed that courses are closed, but we enable them start or continue an application anyway:
+Anyone trying to visit Find will be informed that courses are closed, but we enable them to start or continue an application anyway:

 ![Course listing are not shown when the recruitment cycle ends.](find-does-not-show-courses-when-the-cycle-has-ended.png)